flutter/flutter/packages/flutter/README.md

 the same directory that contains the `pubspec.yaml` file).
 To run your app, follow these instructions:

+ - The first time: `./packages/sky/sky_tool start --install && adb logcat -s sky chromium`

+ - Subsequent times: `./packages/sky/sky_tool start && adb logcat -s sky chromium`

- - `./packages/sky/sky_tool start` to start the dev server and upload your app to the device.
+The `sky_tool start` command starts the dev server and uploads your app to the device.
-   (NOTE: add a `--install` flag to install `SkyShell.apk` if it is not already installed on the device.)
+The `--install` flag installs `SkyShell.apk` if it is not already installed on the device.

- - Use `adb logcat` to view any errors or Dart `print()` output from the app.
+The `adb logcat` command logs errors and Dart `print()` output from the app.
+The `-s sky chromium` argument limits the output to just output from Sky Dart code and the Sky Engine C++ code (which for historical reasons currently uses the tag `chromium`.)
-   `adb logcat -s sky` can be used to filter only adb messages from `SkyShell.apk`.

 Debugging
 ---------